 Covers the fundamentals of geocaching, including history, navigation, strategies, etiquette, and good sportsmanship.
 Provides students an opportunity to learn about geocaching while using a global positioning system (GPS) to experience an outdoor activity that promotes critical thinking and physical activity.
-Part I of 2.
+Part I of II.
+Laboratory 2 hours per week.